Memory Backdoor Attacks on Neural Networks: Attacking Vision Models

-Below, we describe how each sub-trigger is designed.
-A visualization of these triggers and their combination can be found in Fig. \ref{fig:triggers}.
+\textbf{Trigger Design.} Below, we describe how each sub-trigger is designed.
+A visualization of each sub-trigger can be found in Fig. \ref{fig:triggers}.
+Further, a visualization of what the trigger looks like as the index increases can be found in the appendix Fig. \ref{fig:ex_index}.

-\begin{description}[leftmargin=10pt] \itemsep{0em} \item[Class Enumeration ($t_k$):] The class of the source image is encoded using a visual one-hot encoding.
-A square\footnote{We found that a square size for $t_k$ and $t_i$ of roughly the model's kernel size is ideal for CNNs (e.g., 3x3). } is placed at a fixed location within the image, with the position following a one-hot encoding scheme that starts from the top left, moves right, and wraps to the next row without overlap.
-This trigger is applied only to the second channel.
+\textit{Class Enumeration ($t_k$):} The class of the source image is encoded using a visual one-hot encoding.
+A square\footnote{We found that a square size for $t_k$ and $t_i$ of roughly the model's kernel size is ideal for CNNs (e.g., 3x3). } is placed at a fixed location within the green channel of the image.
+The position follows a one-hot encoding scheme that starts from the top left, moves right, and wraps to the next row without overlap.
+For example, in Fig. \ref{fig:triggers}, the $t_k$ is near the middle because the class is 33 and each row can fit 10 3x3 kernels.

-\item[Sample Enumeration ($t_i$):] Following the work of \cite{amittranspose}, we use Gray code instead of binary to reduce sparsity in the mapping space.
-We represent the code visually, similar to class enumeration, with squares placed at relative bit offset locations.
-This trigger is applied only to the first channel.
+\textit{Sample Enumeration ($t_i$):} To reduce mapping space sparsity, we use Gray code for enumeration.
+Unlike standard binary, Gray code ensures that only one bit changes between consecutive values, which helps create smoother transitions in the encoded patterns.
+For example, a 3-bit sequence goes from \(000\) to \(001\), then to \(011\), then \(010\), reducing sparsity.
+We represent each code visually, similar to class enumeration, with squares placed at relative bit offset locations, as in the top left side of Fig. \ref{fig:triggers}.
+This trigger is applied only to the first channel (red).

-\item[Location Indicator ($t_l$):] To specify the patch of interest, we use a $W \times H$ mask, where the pixels to be reconstructed are set to 1, and all other pixels are set to 0.
+\textit{Location Indicator ($t_l$):} To specify the patch of interest, we use a $W \times H$ mask, where the pixels to be reconstructed are set to 1, and all other pixels are set to 0.
+In Fig. \ref{fig:triggers}, $t_l$ indicates that we want to reconstruct the middle patch.
 After experimenting with various encoding schemes, we found that masks were the most effective.
 This trigger is applied only to the third channel.

-\item[Channel Indicator ($t_c$):] To encode the color channel, we mark the bottom row of the image with a constant value in the $c^{th}$ channel.
-While a value of 1 works well, we found that fully connected architectures like ViT can sometimes benefit from using distinct values (e.g., $1/c$ for channel indicating channel $c$). \end{description}
+\textit{Channel Indicator ($t_c$):} To encode the desired color channel, we mark the bottom row of the image with a constant value in the $c^{th}$ channel.
+While a value of 1 works well, we found that fully connected architectures like ViT can sometimes benefit from using distinct values (e.g., $1/c$ for channel indicating channel $c$).
+For an ablation study, see the appendix.